pontellen/hello-world/README.md

 # hello-world

-This is a test get repository to learn how this all works.
+This is a test GIT repository to learn how this all works.

 Dan Brandner